 Coming after the original “Chicago” version, the all-white colorway arrived in March 2018 as a European-exclusive.
 The first of the line to include a blue zip-tie, the triple white colorway is one of the highest mark-ups from retail on our list.

 The third Air Jordan 1 to be worked on by Abloh came in a colorway inspired by the University of North Carolina, where Michael Jordan honed his craft before making the jump to the NBA.
 It also comes with a considerably higher markup than the original.

 Air Force 1s

 This collab brought the Museum of Modern Art into the mix and first debuted at Miami Art Basel 2016.
-Releasing with limited edition socks through the MoMA Design Store, they disapeared in about an hour.
+Releasing with limited edition socks through the MoMA Design Store, they disappeared in about an hour.
 Now, your best shot of copping comes at 6x the cost.

 Released to celebrate the 35th anniversary of the Air Force 1, the OFF-WHITE x Nike edition released exclusively at the second annual ComplexCon in Long Beach, California, alongside other Air Force 1s designed by Don C, Travis Scott, and more.

 Equally as sought after as the original, the Nike VaporMax "2.0" came and went in 2018, and can now be copped for anything between $600 and $1600 depending on your shoe size.

 The white colorway is no less popular, produced in limited quantities and gone before you even had a chance to appreciate the clear Air sole.
 Now, you can cop for around 4x its early-2018 price.

 Launched to coincide with the 2018 FIFA World Cup, OFF-WHITE x Nike's Mercurial Flyknit rethought the shoe with dots placed in common areas a soccer player kicks the ball.
 Reselling for less than double its retail price, it's one of the more wallet-friendly sneakers of the lot.